garylirocks/quickrefs/azure-networking-privatelink.markdown

 - A Private Link service receives connections from multiple private endpoints.
 A private endpoint connects to one Private Link service.
 - Private Link works across Azure AD tenants
 - No gateways, NAT devices, ExpressRoute or VPN connections, or public IP addresses are needed.
-- **Azure App Service** and **Azure Functions** become inaccessible publicly when they are associated with a private endpoint, other Azure services require additional access controls.
 - To make your service private to consumers in Azure, place your service behind a standard Azure Load Balancer, then you can create a Private Link Service referencing the load balancer.
   - Choose a subnet for NAT IP addresses
   - You need disable `privateLinkServiceNetworkPolicies` on this subnet, only applies to the NAT IP you chose, NSG still applies to other resources in the subnet